Southern Pacific GS-4 class

 The Southern Pacific GS-4 is a class of semi-streamlined "Northern" type steam locomotive operated by the Southern Pacific Railroad (SP) from 1941 to 1958.
 A total of 28 locomotives were built by Lima Locomotive Works (LLW) in Lima, Ohio, with the first batch of 20 built between March and May 1941, and the second batch of eight built between March and April 1942.
 The initials GS stands for Golden State or General Service.

 The GS-4s served as the primary motive power of SP's famous Coast Daylight passenger train between San Francisco and Los Angeles, California, via San Luis Obispo, California.
 They also hauled the San Joaquin Daylight and the overnight Lark, both of which ran between San Francisco and Los Angeles as well, although the former ran via the San Joaquin Valley and Tehachapi Pass.
 Some of the GS-4s were first assigned to haul troop trains during World War II.

 In the mid-1950s, SP began to modernize their mainline passenger trains with diesel power, and the GS-4s were relegated to haul San Jose-San Francisco commuter trains and general freight trains.
 By 1956, SP began to retire their GS-4s and all but one were scrapped by 1959.
 No. 4449 was donated to the city of Portland, Oregon, as a static display during 1958 until being restored to operating condition in the 1970s.
-It was still operational and was now based at the Oregon Rail Heritage Center in Portland.
+It is still operational and is now based at the Oregon Rail Heritage Center in Portland.